The Two Synod Solution

 (Auburn or Westminster).

-Change of Primary their initial vote to chose
+Change of Primary to their initial vote, to chose

 Synods their Primary Synod